I believe in a well-fitted bra for every woman!

 Voila, that’s it.

-- It may take no more than 10 to 20 minutes.
-My advice is to measure a couple of times and write down the outcomes.
+- My advice is to measure a couple of times and write down the outcomes.
 Only a slight difference in your measurements could mean you would fit another bra size.

 - Don’t let this scare you!
 It’s important for you to find out if you’re just in between two bra sizes.
 It could mean you would fit two different bra sizes and they both fit you just fine.

 - For example.
 Your bra size is 40D.
 Your band size is however close to 38 as well.
 You might fit 40D, but you might also try 38E.